paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 - Usage of scikit-learn pipelines that simplify automation of the analysis
 - New scikit-learn transformers
 - New scikit-learn time-series cross-validation methods (one step forward expanding window nested cross-validation)
-- Domain-tailored statistical tests on significance in  prediction improvement
+- Domain-tailored statistical tests on the significance of improvement in prediction accuracy
 - Jupyter notebooks and a [report](/reports/Results.ipynb) that explain and visualize obtained findings
 - Clear project structure with a makefile based on a data science template